aiven/devportal/docs/tools/terraform/reference/cookbook/clickhouse-access-setup-recipe.rst

 .. topic:: Expected result

-  * ``"aiven_clickhouse"`` resource creates an Aiven for ClickHouse service with the project name, choice of a cloud provider, an Aiven service plan, and a specified service name.
+  * ``"aiven_clickhouse"`` resource creates an Aiven for ClickHouse service with the project name, the cloud name (provider, region, zone), the service plan, and the service name as specified in the ``services.tf`` file.
-  * ``"aiven_clickhouse_database"`` resource creates the measurements database.
+  * ``"aiven_clickhouse_database"`` resource creates a database with the project name, the service name, and the database name as specified in the ``services.tf`` file.

 Grant user's permissions
 ''''''''''''''''''''''''